sanketpadhyal/Mimi-Project/README.md

 Mimi also gives each person a **Moji** profile character.
 It keeps profiles friendly and easy to recognize without asking everyone to upload a personal photo.

+Mimi includes **Personal Cloud**, a private chat with yourself for saving notes, links, photos, videos, documents, and other files.
+It appears with the rest of your chats when it has content, and it can also be opened from the dashboard Cloud shortcut.

 The app is being built step by step.
 The first goal is a dependable mobile experience for chat, calls, notifications, profiles, privacy controls, and account settings.

 ## App Preview